videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/images/LogicApp-301-CA-breakglass-automation-4.PNG).

-# Step 5: Connect Managed Identity to your Azure Key Vault
+# Step 5: Store client secret in your Azure Key Vault

 Azure Key Vault helps with secrets management.
 Azure Key Vault can be used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.
 Please look at [**Azure Key Vault**](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) for more information on how to use Azure Key Vault.